zukunft/zukunft.com/docs/llm/pending.md

 Two include_once lines commented out (yours): sandbox_named.php no longer includes its own parent sandbox.php, and type_list.php drops change_table_field.php.
 Same shape in web/sandbox/sandbox.php, where change_log_list.php is commented out while api_mapper does new change_log_list().
 All load today, but each now depends on some other file loading the class first — the same class of fragility as the sandbox_link fatal.
 Minor: $url_arr is declared but unused in source_ui_tests.php and user_ui_tests.php (used 4× in component_ui_tests.php).
 And code_object_name_exceptions.md grew for formula_link — my test vars $lnk_fld_url, $lnk_plain, $lnk_tab — against the rule that the list stays short.
 Not a defect: the coverage doc lists show_link_type, show_order_nbr and link_type as "0 unit test calls".
 They are tested, but in unit_ui/, which that generator doesn't count.
+api/ui_config/ui_config.json — timestamp-only diff.
+Only the header timestamp changed.
+Consider reverting; it's pure churn. load_sql_by_user_value() is public but has no external caller. load_by_user() is the only user.
+Its sibling load_sql_by_user() is public too, and the test calls it directly, so this matches the local convention — just noting it. sort_by_time_and_cut() duplicates the web twin.
+The frontend web/log/change_log_list already has sort_by_time_and_what() + head().
+The two apps are deliberately independent (docs/llm/frontend.md), so this is the accepted pattern rather than a DRY violation — but the backend now sorts and the frontend re-sorts the same list.
+The changes table comment is the load contract. load_by_user() reading 13 tables rests entirely on that comment ("all tables except value and link changes").
+If a value change ever lands in changes, it would be listed twice.
+Not currently possible, but nothing asserts it. version.txt correctly untouched — no json format or db structure change.
+Generated docs: code_user_message_exceptions.md only shifts a line number, doesn't grow. code_test_coverage.md adds the three new functions.

 Worth deciding
 Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
 Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
 If that's intended, fine; if not, the new generic variants need an $explain path too.